 By mapping the periodised sequence of events, fitting a narrative and interpretation to them, and then mapping the networks of actors to these narratives – as well as neo-patrimonial developmental state theory and the ‘controller-elite-broker’ models – heuristic, but circumstantial, proof was presented.
-This ‘proof’ however, does not conclusive proof of wrongdoing (even thought it may have come across to the public as such).
+This ‘proof’ however, was not conclusive proof of wrongdoing (even thought it may have come across to the public as such).
 It was merely heuristic proof that the subject – and commensurate models – was/were deserving of deeper study and inquiry.

 The main value of the report to society was that it presented a whole systems framing and perspective on the various activities that have been conducted in what has come to be known as state capture in South Africa.
 Yet some serious questions lingered at the back of my mind after the report was released.
 It seemed to me that the narrative had been hastily cast and somewhat oversimplified the complexities of the subject.